The64thGamer/cheeseepedia/content/ylsxfrvy5eh7n3eq/content.md

 ### Differences Between Smaller Size

-There are only very minor details that are different between this plush and it's {{< wiki-link "Small Helen Plush (1996)" >}}, although the larger version tends to look a lot better.
+There are only very minor details that are different between this plush and it's [Small Helen Plush (1996)], although the larger version tends to look a lot better.